Compassionate Release FAQs

 The Incapacitation of a Spouse or Registered Partner category permits inmates to be released if their spouse (through marriage or common law marriage) or partner (through civil union or registered domestic partnership) becomes incapacitated as the result of a “serious injury,” “debilitating physical illness,” or “severe cognitive defect.”
 In the case of injury or illness, the spouse or partner must be unable to carry on any self-care activities and be confined to a bed or chair.

-A) The inmate needs to write a letter or other document which requests a compassionate release.
-In this request, the inmate should include relevant background information (e.g., medical condition, family circumstances, age and sentence data, etc.), what specific provision they are filing under, and, if granted, their release plan.
+The inmate or their lawyer needs prepare a written compassionate release request.
+The request should include relevant background information (e.g., medical condition, family circumstances, age and sentence data, etc.), what specific provision they are filing under, their proposed released address, and, if granted, their release plan.
 This request is then filed with the inmate’s Warden.

 - Inmate’s background